scandum/quadsort/README.md

 ![quadsort visualization](https://github.com/scandum/quadsort/blob/master/quadsort.gif)

 These operations do require doubling the memory overhead for the swap space.
+More on this later.

 Skipping
 --------

 Another difference is that due to the increased cost of merge operations it is beneficial to check whether the 4 blocks are in order or in reverse-order.

 In the case of the 4 blocks being in order the merge operation is skipped, as this would be pointless.
 This does however require an extra if check, and for randomly sorted data this if check becomes increasingly unlikely to be true as the block size increases.
 Fortunately the frequency of this if check is quartered each loop, while the potential benefit is quadrupled each loop.

+In the case of the 4 blocks being in reverse order an in-place stable swap is performed.

 In the case only 2 out of 4 blocks are in order or in reverse-order the comparisons in the merge itself are unnecessary and subsequently omitted.
-The data still needs to be swapped but this is a less computational intensive procedure.
+The data still needs to be copied to swap memory, but this is a less computational intensive procedure.

-This allows quadsort to sort in order and reverse-order sequences using n + log n comparisons instead of n * log n comparisons.
+This allows quadsort to sort in order and reverse-order sequences using n comparisons instead of n * log n comparisons.

 Boundary checks
 ---------------